montyaggie/tamufeed.js/README.md

 Their variables, where the script injects its content, are always delimited by mustache/handlebar characters like this:
 `{{LookMaImaVariable}}`.
-Note that they are case sensitive (i.e. capitalization does matter and must be precisely the same).
+Note that they are case sensitive (capitalization does matter, and must always match precisely).
 The meaning of the variables should be fairly intuitive when you see how they're used in demo.